 These pictures show the difference and the superior seal of the SS-9000 cork-style stoppers.
 My patent for this new design was granted 2018, patent D807,114

 A glass blower and good customer designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
 The PAU company signed the design over to me exclusively and it is SS-6500 and there it is patented.
 Another customer and friend who creates high-end men's jewelry needed an exclusive stopper for a solid gold lion structure he designed for the top of a stopper to fit a $4,000 decanter and he loved our stainless cork style.
 Together we designed the 'decanter' stopper, which is also patented.

 All my products are Made in America!
 I firmly believe we should keep OUR economy in OUR country.
-Woodturners who remember Stubby lathes, knew Bill Rubenstein who insisted I get a "better machine shop" and introduced me to Precision Crafted Products in MO.
-Their honesty and attention to detail, fine quality machining and extra care in packing was impressive; since 2014 they have been manufacturing all my stoppers and mandrels.
+Precision Crafted Products in MO has made all my products for many years.
+Their honesty and attention to detail, fine quality machining and extra care in packing is impressive.
 My stoppers are made from FDA 304 grade stainless, they have been tested by the FDA and I make sure I have all the mill certs to back that up because if I say they are "304", they darn well better be!

 Today I still sell my woodturning work through artisan galleries so I am not just a supplier, I use my products.
 I support and promote my customers' work on the Artists' Gallery page where I put links to their websites or where their work can be purchased.
 I enjoy and am proud to have their work displayed.